mrocklin/blog/_posts/work/2015-01-06-Towards-OOC-Scheduling.md

 solution to Fibonacci).

-In this post we outline a less pretty but more effective scheduler that uses multiple threads and caching to acheive performance on an interesting class of array operations.
+In this post we outline a less pretty but more effective scheduler that uses multiple threads and caching to achieve performance on an interesting class of array operations.